onglijin/tp/docs/UserGuide.md

 * The deadline should be given in the format: "YYYY-MM-DD"

 Example:
-* `deadline i/0601 c/2020-09-29`: Adds a customized deadline on 29th September 2020 to the first task of teaching week 6 which is indexed at TASK_NUMBER 0601.
+* `deadline i/0601 c/2020-09-29`: Adds a customised deadline on 29th September 2020 to the first task of teaching week 6 which is indexed at TASK_NUMBER 0601.

-### Adding a customized task: `add`
+### Adding a customised task: `add`

-Adds a customized task in the task manager.
+Adds a customised task in the task manager.

 Format: `add i/INDEX w/WEEKNUMBER d/DESCRIPTION c/DEADLINE [r/REMARK] a/CATEGORY`